eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `bpf_neigh_global_max` - (Computed) - Int - BPFNeighGlobalMax is the the maximum number of entries in the BPF Neighbor table.<br />Default: 524288.
 - `bpf_policy_map_max` - (Computed) - Int - BPFPolicyMapMax is the maximum number of entries in endpoint policy map.<br />Default: 16384.
 - `bpflb_map_max` - (Computed) - Int - BPFLBMapMax is the maximum number of entries in bpf lb service, backend and affinity maps.<br />Default: 65536.
+- `bpflb_sock_host_ns_only` - (Computed) - Bool - BPFLBSockHostNSOnly enables skipping socket LB for services when inside a pod namespace,<br />in favor of service LB at the pod interface.
+Socket LB is still used when in the host namespace.<br />Required by service mesh (e.g., Istio, Linkerd).<br />Default: false.
 - `preallocate_bpf_maps` - (Computed) - Bool - PreallocateBPFMaps reduces the per-packet latency at the expense of up-front memory allocation.<br />Default: true.
 - `sidecar_istio_proxy_image` - (Computed) - String - SidecarIstioProxyImage is the regular expression matching compatible Istio sidecar istio-proxy<br />container image names.<br />Default: cilium/istio_proxy.
 - `cluster_name` - (Computed) - String - ClusterName is the name of the cluster.
 It is only relevant when building a mesh of clusters.
-- `to_fqdns_dns_reject_response_code` - (Computed) - String - ToFqdnsDNSRejectResponseCode sets the DNS response code for rejecting DNS requests.<br />Possible values are "nameError" or "refused".<br />Default: refused.
+- `to_fqd_ns_dns_reject_response_code` - (Computed) - String - ToFQDNsDNSRejectResponseCode sets the DNS response code for rejecting DNS requests.<br />Possible values are "nameError" or "refused".<br />Default: refused.
-- `to_fqdns_enable_poller` - (Computed) - Bool - ToFqdnsEnablePoller replaces the DNS proxy-based implementation of FQDN policies<br />with the less powerful legacy implementation.<br />Default: false.
+- `to_fqd_ns_enable_poller` - (Computed) - Bool - ToFQDNsEnablePoller replaces the DNS proxy-based implementation of FQDN policies<br />with the less powerful legacy implementation.<br />Default: false.
-- `container_runtime_labels` - (Computed) - String - ContainerRuntimeLabels enables fetching of container-runtime labels from the specified container runtime and associating them with endpoints.<br />Supported values are: "none", "containerd", "crio", "docker", "auto"<br />As of Cilium 1.7.0, Cilium no longer fetches information from the<br />container runtime and this field is ignored.<br />Default: none.
-- `ipam` - (Computed) - String - Ipam specifies the IP address allocation mode to use.<br />Possible values are "crd" and "eni".<br />"eni" will use AWS native networking for pods.
-Eni requires masquerade to be set to false.<br />"crd" will use CRDs for controlling IP address management.<br />"hostscope" will use hostscope IPAM mode.<br />"kubernetes" will use addersing based on node pod CIDR.<br />Empty value will use hostscope for cilum <= 1.7 and "kubernetes" otherwise.
+- `ip_am` - (Computed) - String - IPAM specifies the IP address allocation mode to use.<br />Possible values are "crd" and "eni".<br />"eni" will use AWS native networking for pods.
+Eni requires masquerade to be set to false.<br />"crd" will use CRDs for controlling IP address management.<br />"hostscope" will use hostscope IPAM mode.<br />"kubernetes" will use addersing based on node pod CIDR.<br />Default: "kubernetes".
-- `ip_tables_rules_noinstall` - (Computed) - Bool - IPTablesRulesNoinstall disables installing the base IPTables rules used for masquerading and kube-proxy.<br />Default: false.
+- `install_iptables_rules` - (Computed) - Bool - InstallIptablesRules enables installing the base IPTables rules used for masquerading and kube-proxy.<br />Default: true.
 - `auto_direct_node_routes` - (Computed) - Bool - AutoDirectNodeRoutes adds automatic L2 routing between nodes.<br />Default: false.
 - `enable_host_reachable_services` - (Computed) - Bool - EnableHostReachableServices configures Cilium to enable services to be<br />reached from the host namespace in addition to pod namespaces.<br />https://docs.cilium.io/en/v1.9/gettingstarted/host-services/<br />Default: false.
 - `enable_node_port` - (Computed) - Bool - EnableNodePort replaces kube-proxy with Cilium's BPF implementation.<br />Requires spec.kubeProxy.enabled be set to false.<br />Default: false.
 - `etcd_managed` - (Computed) - Bool - EtcdManagd installs an additional etcd cluster that is used for Cilium state change.<br />The cluster is operated by cilium-etcd-operator.<br />Default: false.
-- `enable_remote_node_identity` - (Computed) - Bool - EnableRemoteNodeIdentity enables the remote-node-identity added in Cilium 1.7.0.<br />Default: true.
+- `enable_remote_node_identity` - (Computed) - Bool - EnableRemoteNodeIdentity enables the remote-node-identity.<br />Default: true.
 - `hubble` - (Computed) - [hubble_spec](#hubble_spec) - Hubble configures the Hubble service on the Cilium agent.
-- `remove_cbr_bridge` - (Computed) - Bool - RemoveCbrBridge is not implemented and may be removed in the future.<br />Setting this has no effect.
-- `restart_pods` - (Computed) - Bool - RestartPods is not implemented and may be removed in the future.<br />Setting this has no effect.
-- `reconfigure_kubelet` - (Computed) - Bool - ReconfigureKubelet is not implemented and may be removed in the future.<br />Setting this has no effect.
-- `node_init_bootstrap_file` - (Computed) - String - NodeInitBootstrapFile is not implemented and may be removed in the future.<br />Setting this has no effect.
-- `cni_bin_path` - (Computed) - String - CniBinPath is not implemented and may be removed in the future.<br />Setting this has no effect.
-- `disable_cnp_status_updates` - (Computed) - Bool - Determines if CNP NodeStatus updates will be sent to the Kubernetes api-server.
+- `disable_cnp_status_updates` - (Computed) - Bool - DisableCNPStatusUpdates determines if CNP NodeStatus updates will be sent to the Kubernetes api-server.
+- `enable_service_topology` - (Computed) - Bool - EnableServiceTopology determine if cilium should use topology aware hints.

 ### hubble_spec